suculent/thinx-firmware-esp8266/README.md

 # What's New

+* Added Relay example with twin WiFi access variants.
+* Fixes and improved support for timezones.
+You can set timezone per device on the [RTM Console](https://rtm.thinx.cloud) and current DST will be applied on checkin, if applicable.
+It will be also used for the SNTP later.
+* HTTPS can be optionally disabled for faster checkins with `THiNX:forceHTTP = true` (speeds up checkin from 120 seconds to 2 seconds)
-* SHA-256 and MD5 firmware validation; currently the MD5 only is supported by ESPhttpUpdate (it will need fork or completely own implementation)
+* SHA-256 and MD5 firmware validation; currently the MD5 only is supported by ESPhttpUpdate (we're working with Arduino Core team on better implementation)
 * Added setCheckinInterval(long) and setRebootInterval(long) to allow heartbeat and timed restarts (defaults to 24h)
-* Added example that combines THiNX with any other UART device (SigFox) for outage reporting with battery backup
-* Added possibility to set own status string on check-in

 # Usage